andrewbakert/NFL_Pass_Pred/README.md

 # NFL Big Data Bowl Pass Prediction

-Following is a brief starting guide to replicating our work on predicting NFL passing quadrants based on offensive and defensive play and positional data.
+Following is a starting guide to replicating our work on predicting NFL passing quadrants based on offensive and defensive play and positional data.

 ## Getting Started